Teaching English in China – Real Teachers’ Experiences

 I think if you are looking into teaching English in China the province you choose matters a lot.
 It’s a big country and different regions within it may as well be different countries.
 The food, the climate, the language, the degree of modernisation and/or western influences, and the attitudes of the people towards foreigners all differ wildly from place to place, and that’s something you need to consider before deciding whether a suburb of Beijing or a rural town in the inner provinces would suit you better.

 So that’s what we did: we studied our options and decided that Sichuan was where we wanted to be: the good weather, the mountains nearby, the fiery food and the laid-back culture, was the perfect match.
 We also didn’t want to live in Chengdu, the province’s capital so we moved to a small nearby city (small by Chinese standards of course).
 If you’re wondering if you should teach in China I’d say yes: do it!
 You might love it or hate it, you’ll have good and bad China days but you will never know until you try!”

 Marie-Carmen and Robb’s blog – The Orient Express – has awesome posts and photos of their explorations of China, as well as advice for TEFL teachers in China, such as this Guide to Teaching English in a kindergarten in China.

 You can follow them and/or contact them on their various social media accounts below:

-As you can see from these stories, there’s a massive range of jobs and locations in China, from big cities to mountainous regions, kindergarten to university.
+As you can see from these stories, there’s a massive range of TEFL jobs in China and many locations to teach English i, from big cities to mountainous regions, kindergarten to university.
 There are also some not-so-great jobs mixed in there, as Lauren experienced in this post.
 You can check out our post on where to find ESL jobs to find useful websites to look for a job teaching English in China.

 Find this useful?
 Choose a pin for later